-To file a complaint against a Maryland licensed Nursing Home Administrator, please mail a completed, dated and signed Complaint Form.
-[See Form Below]
+To file a complaint specifically against an individual who is a Maryland Licensed Nursing Home Administrator, please mail a completed, dated and signed Complaint Form [see form below] to the Board.

 The Board gives serious consideration to all complaints.
 Should you file a complaint, you may be contacted by a Board investigator for additional information.
 While the investigation is ongoing, the Board is unable to discuss the status of a complaint with anyone, including the complainant.

 Complaints are reviewed immediately upon receipt.
 A letter is sent to the complainant advising them that the complaint has been received by the Board and is being reviewed.
 If it is determined that there is not a sufficient basis to proceed with formal disciplinary action, the complainant will be advised that the matter has been closed.